 Now, mountaineers have to carry human waste from the mountain.
 The rule has been implemented but still, the system is problematic.
 Some of the porters and Sherpas have mentioned that they were not able to carry the extra weight of waste due to harsh weather, altitude, and slippery slopes.

 Experts have said that the excrement has threatened the water resource of the mountain.
 The drinking water that climbers are using is contaminated with human feces.
-Aftermath, they suffer from a stomach illness.
+Afterward, they suffer from a stomach illness.
 Some experts have said that it can even affect drinking water resources where humans are inhabitants.

 24. Everest Climbers Pee And Poop In Their Tents If They Can…